ibm-cloud-docs/power-iaas/configuring-aix-mdm.md

 8. Copy or move your data from the AIX host to the share by using the `cp` or `mv` commands.

-9. Power the system down.
+9. Power down the system.